Share this post on:

 INTP MBTI Personality Type

-TPs with Introverted Thinking will tell you their opinions and ideas.
-They tend to do so, however, in a less emotional way.
+TPs with Introverted Thinking will share their opinions and ideas, but they tend to do so in a less emotional way.

 Emotions are usually the last thing TPs will share with you.
-When they do, it tends to be more explosive and after a period of stuffing or gunny-sacking their feelings.
+When they do, they tend to be more explosive and come after a period of stuffing or gunny-sacking their feelings.

 TPs are the type most unlike FJs in this respect.
 Myers and McCaulley recognize this fundamental difference when they refer to TPs as “impersonal” and FJs as “expressive.”